Man Working Out Costs Using Calculator

 3. Direct cremation

-Direct cremation is the most affordable funeral option available in the UK, when compared with both traditional funerals and cremation.
-The average cost of a direct cremation in 2024 is £1,597 *.
+Direct cremation is the most affordable funeral option available in the UK, when compared with both traditional burials and cremations.
+The average cost of a direct cremation in 2024 was £1,597 *.

 Given the typical cost of a direct cremation, we conducted an investigation into the leading direct cremation services in the UK to find out how their fees align with the average.

-While it may lack the traditional rituals associated with a funeral, direct cremation offers a dignified, respectful and eco-friendly solution for families seeking a more economical option.
+While it may lack the traditional rituals associated with a funeral, direct cremation offers a dignified and respectful solution for families seeking a more economical option.

 *SunLife Cost of Dying Report 2025, sunlife.co.uk/funeral-costs